Namantar Andolan: Attacks

-Riots affected 1,200 villages in Marathwada, impacting on 25,000 Marathi Buddhist and Hindu Dalits and causing thousands of them to seek safety in jungles.
+Riots affected 1,200 villages in Marathwada, impacting on 25,000 Marathi Buddhists and Hindu Dalits and causing thousands of them to seek safety in jungles.
 The terrorised Dalits did not return to their villages, despite starvation.
 This violence was allegedly organised by members of the Maratha community and took many forms, including killings, burning of houses and huts, pillaging of Dalit colonies, forcing Dalits out of villages, polluting drinking water wells, destruction of cattle, and refusal to employ.
 This continued for 67 days.
 According to the Yukrant leader, attacks on Dalit were collective and pre-planned.
 In many villages, Dalit colonies were burned.
 The burning houses in Marathwada region affected 900 Dalit households.
 Upper caste rioters demolished essential household items that the Dalit possessed.
 They even burned the fodder stocks owned by Dalits.
 The bridges and culverts were intentionally broken or damaged to paralyse the military and police aid in villages during the time of the attacks.
-Upper caste mobs attacked government property including government hospitals, railway stations, gram panchayat offices, state transport buses, District Council-operated school buildings, the telephone system and the government go downs. ₹30 crore worth property was damaged.
+Upper caste mobs attacked government property including government hospitals, railway stations, gram panchayat offices, state transport buses, district council operated school buildings, the telephone system and the government go downs. ₹30 crore worth property was damaged.
 The Marathwada region was under siege of violence for over two years.
 The Dalits were wrecked economically and psychologically.
 Many Dalit protesters were physically injured and nineteen died including five protesters who lost their lives during the police repression.

 Much of the violence occurred in Nanded district.
 Examples include: